When Your School-Age Child Needs a Test, Procedure, or Surgery

 Will restraints be used?

-What outcomes have you seen with this medical condition?
+What outcomes have you seen with this health condition?

 What type of medical equipment will be used?